State Symbols

 jousting In 1962, a law was enacted making jousting our State sport.
 Jousters compete by trying to catch a hanging ring on a lance while riding a horse.

 State team sport - lacrosse In 2004, Lacrosse was officially named the Team Sport of Maryland.
 Lacrosse is the oldest sport in North America dating back to the 17th century.
-Indians played lacrosse to heal the sick and to prepare for war.

 Picture courtesy of 2002 U.S. Naval Academy woman's lacrosse team